Positive Parenting Tips for Preschoolers (3-5 Years)

 What happens to kids in childhood shapes who they become as adults.
 Children who are nurtured and supported throughout childhood are more likely to thrive and develop into happy, healthy, and productive adults.

 - Continue to read to your child.
-Nurture his/her love for books by taking them to the library or bookstore.
+Nurture their love for books by taking them to the library or bookstore.

 - Let your child help with simple chores.